-Refugees have been making cultural, social and economic contributions to life in the UK for the last 450 years.
-In Suffolk they have looked after some of our most important buildings, served as elected councillors and enriched our cultural and culinary landscape.
+Refugees have made great cultural, social and economic contributions to life in the UK for more than 400 years, since the Huguenots first brought the word 'refugee' into the English language.
+In Suffolk they have helped preserve some of our most important buildings, served as elected councillors, doctors and teachers, brought business entrepreneurialism and energy, and enriched our cultural and culinary landscape.

-Over the last 20 years, Suffolk has provided protection to people fleeing nearly all the world's major conflicts and situations of human rights abuse, and Suffolk Refugee Support has been there to help them.
-In our 20th anniversary year, we look at some of the individual stories of those who have rebuilt their lives here.
+In recent decades, Suffolk has given protection to people fleeing most of the world's major conflicts and situations of human rights abuse, and Suffolk Refugee Support has been there to help them.
+As we continue to welcome into our communities people uprooted from their homes and separated from their loved ones, we look at some of the individual stories of those forced to make unimaginable choices and how they have rebuilt their lives here.